attia-mahmoud/HTTP2-Compliance-Tests/all_testcases.md

 **Section 8.2.2 (Connection-Specific Header Fields):**
     ✔ 117.
 "An endpoint MUST NOT generate an HTTP/2 message containing connection-specific header fields.
 This includes the Connection header field and those listed as having connection-specific semantics in Section 7.6.1 of [HTTP] (that is, Proxy-Connection, Keep-Alive, Transfer-Encoding, and Upgrade).
 Any message containing connection-specific header fields MUST be treated as malformed (Section 8.1.1)."
-    118. "The only exception to this is the TE header field, which MAY be present in an HTTP/2 request; when it is, it MUST NOT contain any value other than "trailers"."
+    ✔ 118.
+"The only exception to this is the TE header field, which MAY be present in an HTTP/2 request; when it is, it MUST NOT contain any value other than "trailers"."
     119. "An intermediary transforming an HTTP/1.x message to HTTP/2 MUST remove connection-specific header fields as discussed in Section 7.6.1 of [HTTP], or their messages will be treated by other HTTP/2 endpoints as malformed (Section 8.1.1)."

 **Section 8.2.3 (Compressing the Cookie Header Field):**
-    120. "The Cookie header field MUST NOT be compressed."
     121. "If there are multiple Cookie header fields after decompression, these MUST be concatenated into a single octet string using the two-octet delimiter of 0x3b, 0x20 (the ASCII string "; ") before being passed into a non-HTTP/2 context, such as an HTTP/1.1 connection, or a generic HTTP server application."

 **Section 8.3 (HTTP Control Data):**